hamsahesham66/NumberGuessingGame/README.md

 ## Acknowledgments
 ---------------

-* Thanks to the Node.js community for providing the `readline` module.
 * Thanks to the GitHub community for providing a platform for open-source projects.
 * Thanks to Roadmap.sh for providing this project idea.